Peopleton: Amenities

 The village hall and playing fields are on the northern edge of the village.
+In 1990 it replaced the former village hall in the centre of the village.
 The village hall is home to the Peopleton Scout Group.

 The village school was closed after the Second World War, and the building is now used as a private residence.
 The only school in the village is now Bowbrook House School, an independent day school, situated in a mansion at the south end of the village.
 This house was previously occupied by parish benefactor Caroline Baroness Norton, and later by the mother of Barbara Cartland; in the Second World War it was used by Morgan Crucible to accommodate European Voluntary Workers.

 To the north of Peopleton the track to White Ladies Aston fords Bow Brook at Barrels Bridge.

 After the extensive floods in 2007 when a quarter of the houses in Peopleton were flooded, Peopleton Parish Council raised money for a drainage system to reduce the effects of any future flooding.